ShanaeL29/web-sprint-challenge-advanced-css-and-intro-js/README.md

 4. What is the purpose of using functions in code?

-    The purpose of using functions in code is to be able to perform a related action without having to write it out multiple times.
+    Functions protect a block of code until the function is invoked.
+Functions make it possible to be able to perform a related action without having to write it out multiple times.
 With a function we can plug arguments into the functions parameters and log the result then plug in different arguments over and over with just a few lines of code.
 Functions are reuseable and much more efficient.

 5. How do you access a key inside of an object inside of an array?